answerquest/answerquest.github.io/README.md

 # answerquest.github.io
 Repo for programs, apps.
 [See the repo](https://github.com/answerquest/answerquest.github.io).

+## Youtube related
 [Youtube video info extractor](youtube-info-extractor.html)

 [Youtube: Get all vids of a youtube user, channel or playlist](youtube-all-vids-info.html)

+## Utilities for handling data
+[Words Replacer](words-replacer.html): Ctrl+H on steroids.
+Make a range of word/phrase replacements on a text sequentially.

+[Table un-pivot](table-unpivot.html): Convert "wide" or pivoted chart (which is human-friendly) to "narrow" or linear table (which is machine-friendly and workable for visualizations, calculations).

+[Offline Form](offline-form.html) : An example of a form in a standalone webpage that saves the submitted data as a local CSV file in your downloads folder.
+Good for situations where you have to take registrations and have slow or no internet.
+Works in Google Chrome, Chromium/Iron browser; not in Firefox as of now.
+Later you can combine the CSV files via commands.<br>
+Windows : `copy *.csv all.txt`<br>
+Ubuntu: `for f in *.csv; do cat "$f" >> all.txt; echo "">> all.txt; done`

 [Self-referencing CSV to Hierarchical JSON converter](selfrefCSV_2_hierarchJSON.html) : for visualizing tabular data that has nested hierarhcies with rows having parent-child configurations.

+## Maps related
 [Synchronized Maps : Pune Prabhags](pune_07-12-17_sync.html) Side-by-side comparison of maps from pre-2012, 2012-17, and 2017-onwards

 [Collecting data online on a map-enabled form](form2mapbox-encrypted.html) Using mapbox javascript api without server, map-based form submitting data to a mapbox dataset and displaying data collected so far.

 [Playback of GPS data of multiple buses](https://answerquest.github.io/GPSPlayback/)

-[Words Replacer](words-replacer.html): Ctrl+H on steroids.
-Make a range of word/phrase replacements on a text sequentially.

 [Overlap](overlap.html) : Load image/raster maps like Development Plan, fading in and out over zoomable web map with satellite view and other map views.